icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 in your home directory.

 Should you wish to get started right away, it is possible to run the tool without making a configuration file at all.
 Most of the parameters have default options if no config file is loaded.
-The only exceptions are _output_, _repos_, access credentials and if you are not using Docker, _tool paths_.
+The only exceptions are `--output`, `--repos`, access credentials and, if you are not using Docker, tool paths.
 These options can be passed via the appropriate command line options.

 In addition to using the `configure` command, most configuration options can be overwritten either through the command line, by assigning environmental variables, or by directly editing the `config.yaml` file.
 Configuration options have the same name regardless of how they are inputed, but the different input methods have their own syntax.